qbists/studyq/games/klondike.md

 cards:c ./:m[;0 1];
 ```

-??? tip "A list is a function of its indexes."
+**Tip** A list is a function of its indexes.
 The use here of Apply with an iterator again highlights a founding insight of q: _a list is a function of its indexes_.
 That has deep implications.
 Here we note only that Apply applies a function to its arguments or a list to its indexes – the syntax is the same.

 `m[;0 1]` is a list of pairs.
 The first pair here is `1 2`.
 The first result item from ` ./:m[;0 1]` is thus `c .
 1 2`, equivalent to `c[1;2]`, which is to say the third card from the second column.